Iran

 ...but only just

-This is funny and gives you a really good idea of this age-old tradition.
+This humorous video gives a good idea of this age-old tradition.

 Then suddenly, it was over.